Beautiful Gardens on Long Island, New York

 Saturday and Sunday: 10 AM to 5 PM from April 3rd through October 31st.

 Did you know there is a beautiful Rose Garden right on the Long Island Sound?
 Better yet, did you know there was a castle mansion with a beautiful rose garden located on the Long Island Sound?
 Welcome to one of the best places to visit on Long Island, Sands Point Preserve.

 Built in 1902, enjoy the 100,000 sq. ft.
 Ireland-inspired castle along with an additional 50,000 sq. ft. estate featuring rose gardens.

 After walking through the rose garden, you can also enjoy the beachfront, several walking paths around the property, a mansion tour, or a picnic on one of the many lawns.
 Another cool thing about Sands Point Preserve is that they are dog-friendly.

-The entrance fee to Sands Point Preserve is $5 per car or a $4 walk-in fee and is open year-round.
+Admission: The entrance fee to Sands Point Preserve is $15 per car or a $4 walk-in fee and is open year-round.

-Hours change with the season and they are open from Wednesday- Sunday.
+Opening Hours: Hours change with the season, and they are open from Wednesday- Sunday.

 Address: 127 Middle Neck Rd, Sands Point, NY 11050

 If you don’t know anyone planning to get married at the famed Oheka Castle, don’t fret.
 There is still an opportunity to see the historic gardens of this historic mansion on Long Island.

 One way is by booking a mansion tour.
 These tours give you limited access to the estate and gardens.
 They are by reservation only and can be found here.
 Prices range from $15 (hotel guest), $20 (student), $25 (senior), and $30 (adult).
 Children under age 12 are $10.